 Mephedrone is a very risky drug, particularly as we do not really know what its long-term effects on the body could be.
 If you have become addicted to mephedrone, then we can help you.
-Our advisors are available twenty-four hours a day and can offer you free and impartial advice on what help is available to you.
+Our advisors are available twenty-four hours a day and can offer you free advice on what help is available to you.
 For more information, and to start your journey to recovery, contact us now.

 - (Glasgow Live) Man caught with up to £107,000 worth of so-called ‘legal high’

 - Mephedrone Continues to Be a Problem as Other Versions Appear on the Streets - April 21, 2017

 - The Legacy of Legal Highs: Mephedrone Addiction - March 1, 2017